typst/typst/docs/src/reference/types.md

 present in the dictionary.
 Fails with an error if the key is not part of the dictionary.

-- index: integer (positional, required)
+- key: string (positional, required)
-  The index at which to retrieve the item.
+  The key at which to retrieve the item.
 - returns: any

 ### insert()